quicwg/ops-drafts/draft-ietf-quic-applicability.md

 stream frames.

 Streams can be unidirectional or bidirectional, and a stream may be initiated either by client or server.
-Only the initiator of unidirectional stream can send data on it.
+Only the initiator of a unidirectional stream can send data on it.
 Due to offset encoding limitations, a stream can carry a maximum of 2^62-1 bytes in each direction.
+In the presently unlikely event that this limit is reached by an application, the stream can simply be closed and replaced with a new one.

 Stream can be independently opened and closed, gracefully or by error.
 A sender closes a stream gracefully by setting the FIN bit on a STREAM frame.
 The sender can close a stream abruptly in an error condition using the RESET_STREAM frame, while the receiver can close a stream abruptly by sending a STOP_SENDING frame.

-If a stream that is critical for an applciation is closed, the application can generate respective error messages on the application layer to inform the other end and/or the higher layer, and eventually indicate QUIC to reset the connection.
+If a stream that is critical for an application is closed, the application can generate respective error messages on the application layer to inform the other end and/or the higher layer, and eventually indicate QUIC to reset the connection.
 QUIC, however, does not need to know which streams are